jbeast/airflow/docs/apache-airflow/core-concepts/params.rst

 :class:`~airflow.models.param.Param` values are validated with JSON Schema.
 For scheduled DAG runs, default :class:`~airflow.models.param.Param` values are used.

-Also defined Params are used to render a nice UI when triggering manually.
+Defined Params are also used to render a nice UI when triggering manually.
 When you trigger a DAG manually, you can modify its Params before the dagrun starts.
 If the user-supplied values don't pass validation, Airflow shows a warning instead of creating the dagrun.